Yoon Suk Yeol: North Korea

 Since Yoon's inauguration in 2022, Yoon's administration has continued to make strong statements and take hard-line policies against North Korea.
-Therefore, there was criticism directed at both South Korea and North Korea that the Korean Peninsula is facing the greatest war crisis since the Korean War.
+During these period, North and South Korean relations have been described as having rapidly regressed, with military confrontation intensifying and dialogue channels effectively blocked.
 On 15 August 2022, marking the National Liberation Day of Korea, Yoon unveiled a plan that could include a "large-scale food program", as well as plans to improve North Korea air and sea ports, enhance agricultural productivity, strengthen health care infrastructure and attract foreign investment on the condition North Korea takes "genuine and substantive" moves towards denuclearization.

 In November 2023, Yoon's government suspended South Korea's participation in the Comprehensive Agreement Pact – a pact aimed at lowering tensions between South and North Korea – after North Korea launched a satellite into space.
 On 15 August 2024, Yoon outlined his policy on Korean reunification, calling for a "unified Republic of Korea"; this was the first time this term was used by a South Korean administration.
 It was seen as South Korea's most explicit policy statement to date in support of unification by absorption, referring to unifying the Korean Peninsula under the Republic of Korea.
 He called on efforts to increase support among North Koreans for a "freedom-based unification", which he said would be done by expanding efforts to increase North Korean people's access to information.